Zero-hour contract: Controversy

 In the UK, zero-hour contracts are controversial.
 British business leaders have supported them, stating that they provide a flexible labour market.
 It is argued they may suit some people such as retirees and students who want occasional earnings and are able to be entirely flexible about when they work.
 It has been reported that 60% of people on zero-hour contracts are happy with the hours they work.
 Trade union groups and others have raised concerns about exploitation and the use of such contracts by management as a tool to reward or reprimand employees for any reason, meaningful or trivial.
 They also raise concerns about how workers can adequately assert their employment rights or maintain decent employment relations.
 A Channel 4 documentary broadcast on 1 August 2013 claimed that Amazon used "controversial" zero-hour contracts as a tool to reprimand staff.

 Workers subject to zero-hour contracts are vulnerable to exploitation as they may be denied work at any time for any reason, including declining to respond to a demand to work.
 A refusal to work in any one instance for any reason can result in a prolonged period of lack of work.
 Due to the uncertainty of the workers' schedules, zero-hour contracts present problems for workers with children due to the difficulty of arranging child care.
 The rapidly growing use of zero-hour contracts was the subject of a series of articles in late July 2013 by The Guardian and as of 2013 was of concern to Parliament.
-Vince Cable, business secretary of the government, is considering closer regulation of the contracts but has ruled out a ban.
-Labour MPs Alison McGovern and Andy Sawford have campaigned to ban or better regulate the practice.
+Vince Cable, the business secretary of the government, considered closer regulation of the contracts but ruled out a ban.
+Labour MPs Alison McGovern and Andy Sawford campaigned to ban or better regulate the practice.

 In 2016, several UK chains that had been using zero-hour contracts announced that they would phase them out during 2017.
 These included Sports Direct and two cinema chains, Curzon and Everyman.
 However, Cineworld, another leading cinema chain that also owns Picturehouse, has come under scrutiny for continuing to use the contract format, with the Ritzy living wage protests at London's Ritzy Cinema especially prominent.

 In 2020, a campaign called Zero Hours Justice was set up.
 Led by Ian Hodson, president of the Bakers, Food and Allied Workers Union and backed by Julian Richer, it was launched with the aim of ending zero hours contracts.